+- 6.1.
+A wide range of technology is used during lessons, including the following:

+- Computers

+- Laptops

 - Tablets/iPads/iPods

 - Google Classroom

 - Email

 - Cameras

 - 6.2.
-Prior to using any websites, tools, apps or other online platforms in the classroom, or recommending that pupils use these platforms at home, the class teacher always reviews and evaluates the resource.
+Prior to using any websites, tools, apps, or other online platforms in the classroom, or recommending that children and young people use these platforms at home, the class teacher always reviews and evaluates the resource.

 - 6.3.
 Class teachers ensure that any internet-derived materials are used in line with copyright law.

-- 6.4.
-Pupils are supervised when using online materials during lesson time, suitable to their age and ability.
+6.4.
+Children and young people are supervised when using online materials during lesson time, suitable to their age and ability.